Dreamerc1/BankApp/README.md

 This is a beginner project using Java.
 The project has two classes.
 The Main class is called BankApp and the second class is Account.

-The main class BankApp calls on the second

 ## Description

 The application greets the user with their name and ID.